trntv/apis-list/apis/an-api-of-ice-and-fire/an-api-of-ice-and-fire.md

 **URI**: N/A - [Add ➕](https://github.com/apis-list/apis-list/edit/main/apis-list.yaml)
 **Version**: N/A - [Add ➕](https://github.com/apis-list/apis-list/edit/main/apis-list.yaml)

-## 🆓 Is An API of Ice And Fire free?
+## 🆓 Is "An API of Ice And Fire" free?
  Yes!

 ## 💬 An API of Ice And Fire Discussion: